Muhammad Idrees (footballer): International career

 Idrees captained the Pakistan Youth team at the 1973 AFC Youth Championship.
-In 1973, he was then selected to play for Pakistan for a tour to the far east where he scored against China on 10 June 1973, in a 4–7 defeat.
-The following year, Idrees scored against Turkey to tie the game at 2–2 in the 1974 RCD Cup.
+He was then selected to play for Pakistan for a tour to the far east, where he scored against China on 10 June 1973, in a 4–7 defeat.
+The following year, Idrees scored against the Iranian opposition in a 1–2 defeat, and provided a last moment assist to Ali Nawaz Baloch in the eventual 2–2 tie against Turkey in the 1974 RCD Cup.
 The same year, he participated in the 1974 Asian Games, scoring a goal in a 1–5 defeat against Burma.

+In 1976, Idrees participated at the Afghanistan Republic Day Festival Cup with the national team.
 Idrees then played at the 1976 Quaid-e-Azam International Tournament representing the Pakistan Greens.
+In 1978, Idrees participated with the national team at the Saudi Arabia Football Federation International Tournament, where he scored a brace against Kenya in a 8–3 defeat.

 Coaching career

+In 1985, Idrees served as head coach of the second string Pakistan Whites at the 1986 Quaid-e-Azam International Tournament.
+In 1995, he served as head coach of the Pakistan national under-23 football team at the 1996 Summer Olympics Qualifiers.

 In 1996, Idrees was appointed as the head coach of the Pakistan national football team for the 1996 AFC Asian Cup qualification.
 The next year, he coached the team for the FIFA World Cup qualifiers.
 Under his supervision in the 1997 SAFF Gold Cup, Pakistan went on to achieve a third-place finish in the tournament.
 He last served as coach at the 1999 SAFF Gold Cup.